 6. Manage performance to encourage growth

 Setting the tone for a happy workplace also involves cultivating an aesthetically enjoyable environment.
-Allow employees to give input in regards to the design of their workspace.
-Maybe more light is needed, or maybe finally updating the old paint to something fresh and bold could add positive vibes to the space.
+Allow employees to give input regarding the design of their workspace.
+Maybe more light is needed, or perhaps finally updating the old paint to something fresh and bold could add positive vibes to the space.
 Encourage employees to take ownership of their environment, culture, and physical space.

 Happy people are better employees

 Both physical, emotional, and practical factors determine employee performance.